prebid/prebid.github.io/dev-docs/show-multi-format-ads.md

 <div class="bs-docs-section" markdown="1">

-# Show Multi-Format Ads with Prebid.js
+# Show Multiformat Ads with Prebid.js
 {: .no_toc }

-This page has instructions for showing multi-format ads using Prebid.js.
+This page has instructions for showing multiformat ads using Prebid.js.

-An ad unit is said to be multi-format if it supports at least two of the following media types:
+An ad unit is said to be multiformat if it supports at least two of the following media types:

 + Banner
 + Native